 Causes of malnutrition

 There are many causes and indirect risk factors that can lead to malnutrition.
 In many cases, several of these factors apply to a person affected by malnutrition.
-Medications, chronic diseases, parasites and various social risk factors can increase the risk of chronic qualitative or quantitative malnutrition.
+Medications, chronic illnesses, parasites and various social risk factors can increase the risk of chronic qualitative or quantitative malnutrition.

 These disorders are among the most common causes of malnutrition: